-Grants are accepted at a rate of about 10 percent across the nonprofit industry.
+Funders accept grant applications at a rate of about 10 percent across the nonprofit industry.
 That means you’re applying for many more grants than you’re receiving, and that process can certainly add additional challenges to an already arduous process.

 So what does it take to actually succeed at grant writing — and to sustain that success over the long term?
-Here are a few essential elements of a successful grant writing program
+Here are a few essential elements of a successful grant writing program.

 A successful grant writing program hinges on a great system of communication between the grant writer and the organization’s program staff and management.
 Work closely with your grant writer to ensure success.